vebjornFH123/BLA_calculator/readme.md

 # Blood Alcohol Calculator

-## Description:
+## Description

-Welcome to the Blood Alcohol Calculator repository!
 This repository contains a basic web application for calculating Blood Alcohol Level (BAL) based on the number of drinks consumed and the time elapsed since drinking, utilizing the official BAL formula.

 ## View Project Online: